LukeSmithxyz/based.cooking/src/ricotta-lasagna-filling.md

 ## Directions

-1. mix the ricotta cheese together with a handfull of finely grated parmesan.
+1. Mix the ricotta cheese together with a handfull of finely grated parmesan.
 2. add the oregano and the egg and mix.
 3. Add salt and pepper to taste.